scripthaus-dev/scripthaus/README.md

 ## Project and Home Directories

 Playbooks can *always* be referenced by a relative or absolute path to their markdown files.
-But, ScriptHaus also supports special special files that let access *global* or *project* commands easily.
+But, ScriptHaus also supports special syntax that let you access *global* or *project* playbooks easily.

 **Global** commands are placed in $HOME/scripthaus/scripthaus.md (the directory can be overriden by settng the environment variable $SCRIPTHAUS_HOME).
-You can access any command in this scripthaus.md file as `^[script]`.
-Other md files in the ScriptHaus home directory can be easily accessed as `^[file.md]::[script]`.
+You can access any command in this scripthaus.md file as `^[command]`.
+Other md files in the ScriptHaus home directory can be accessed as `^[file.md]::[command]`.

-**Project** commands are placed in a "scripthaus.md" file at the root of your project directory (normally a sibling of your .git directory).
-When you are in the project directory, or a sub-directory you can access any command in this scripthaus.md file as `.[script]`.
-Other md files in the project root can be accessed as `.[file.md]::[script]` (note that scripthaus.md *must* also exist).
+**Project** commands are placed in a "scripthaus.md" file at the root of your project directory.
+When you are in the project directory, or a sub-directory you can access any command in this scripthaus.md file as `.[command]`.
+Other md files in the project root can be accessed as `.[file.md]::[script]` (note that scripthaus.md *must* also exist to mark the project root).

 ## Running a Command